 Most foreigners, including U.S. Citizens, are required to register their stay in Kazakhstan with local authorities.

 All U.S. citizens arriving in Kazakhstan through the country's 12 international airports, the railroad crossing at Dostyk (Druzhba), land crossings at Khorgos, Dostyk, Bakhty, Maikapchagai, Kordai and Kolzhat, and at the seaports of Aktau and Bautino should automatically be registered in Kazakhstan.
 As proof of registration, you receive a migration card with two rectangular entry and registration stamps from the Border Service of Committee of National Security of the Republic of Kazakhstan.
 The automatic registration is valid for 3 months.
-For stays longer than 90 days, travelers should register with the Migration Police, (formerly know as the Office of Visas and Registration, or OVIR) in the jurisdiction where they reside in Kazakhstan.
+For stays longer than 90 days, travelers should register with the Migration Police, (formerly known as the Office of Visas and Registration, or OVIR) in the jurisdiction where they reside in Kazakhstan.